adult study guide

 What Started the Boycott

-On December 1, 1955, Rosa Parks, a Black woman and respected community member, refused to give up her seat to a white passenger on a segregated bus.
-At the time, Montgomery buses forced Black riders to sit in the back and give up their seats if the front section filled.
+On December 1, 1955, Rosa Parks, a Black woman and respected community member, refused to give up her seat to a white passenger on a separated bus.
+At the time, Montgomery buses for Black riders to sit in the back and give up their seats if the front section filled.

 Rosa Parks’ arrest sparked outrage.
 Black leaders and community members decided it was time to take action against unfair bus laws.